-The thought might occur to you that, inasmuch as cattle can get fatal methemoglobinemia and nitrosohemoglobinemia by eating coreal grasses such as oats, wheat, barley, and corn, it is possible that people may also, at times, get into the same trouble.
-Is it possible that some people are suffering from nitrate poisoning caused by the ingestion of cereals grown in drought-stricken lands?
+The thought might occur to you that, inasmuch as cattle can get fatal methemoglobinemia and nitrosohemoglobinemia by eating cereal grasses such as oats, wheat, barley, and corn, what happens to people?
+Is it possible that some people are suffering from nitrate poisoning caused by the ingestion of cereals grown in over-nitrated lands?

 How does potassium nitrate in the corn plants change into nitrogen dioxide?
-First of all, potassium nitrate in the corn plant, by anacrobic fermentation, is changed into potassium nitrite and oxygen.
+First of all, potassium nitrate in the corn plant, by anaerobic fermentation, is changed into potassium nitrite and oxygen.
 The nitrite in the silage combines with organic acids, such as lactic acid, to form nitrous acid (HNO2).
-As the temperature of the ensilage rises with fermentation, the HNO2 decomposes into water and a mixture of nitrogen oxides, which include NO, NO2, N2O3, N2O1, and N2O5.
-Nitrogen dioxide, which is NO2, and N2O1, which is its dimer, are the oxides that are really responsible for the toxicity of this gas in silo filler's disease.
-In the lung, the five oxides all change to NO2 and N2O1.
+As the temperature of the ensilage rises with fermentation, the HNO2 decomposes into water and a mixture of nitrogen oxides, which include NO, NO2, N2-O3, N2O4, and N2O5.
+Nitrogen dioxide, which is NO2, and N2O4, which is its dimer, are the oxides that are really responsible for the toxicity of this gas in silo filler's disease.
+In the lung, the five oxides all change to NO2 and N2O4.
 These, then, react with water in the respiratory tract to produce nitric and nitrous acids.
-This is why I call this Nitrogen Dioxide Pneumonia.
+That is why I call this Nitrogen Dioxide Pneumonia.

-Nitrogen dioxide is toxic in concentrations above 5 parts per million and is detectable by its odor above 5 parts per million, but is not visible as a heavy yellowish-brown gas, until the concentration reaches 75 - 150 parts per million.
+Nitrogen dioxide is toxic in concentrations above 5 parts per million by volume and is detectable by its odor above 5 parts per million, but is not visible as a heavy yellowish-brown gas, until the concentration reaches 75-150 parts per million.
+In other words, the air may be poisonous, but not colored yellow.